turingschool/curriculum/source/projects/binary_search_tree.markdown

 * A) An element of data
 * B) A link to the *left*.
 All nodes to the left have data elements less/lower than this node's data element.
 * C) A link to the *right*.
-All nodes to the right have data elementes more/greater than this node's data element.
+All nodes to the right have data elements more/greater than this node's data element.

 ## Base Expectations